pwnrao/emp-saas/README.md

 #emp-saas

 ##Description
+A Test Project.
 Enterprise SaaS for Poject wise crowd based fund sourcing

 ## For developers
-- This is a Sample Web app consists of node js framework with mongodb for data store
+- This is a Sample web application built on node js framework with mongoose for data store

 ## Run
 - Deploy the project